 Report on Developing Infrastructure for Short Food Supply Chains

-On February 20, 2024, the University of Warwick, in collaboration with Newcastle University, hosted a workshop on creating practical strategies to enhance the infrastructure for Short Food Supply Chains (SFSCs).
+On February 20, 2024, Newcastle University hosted a workshop on creating practical strategies to enhance the infrastructure for Short Food Supply Chains (SFSCs).
 Participants from across the food sector, including SFSC organizations, academics, and public and third-sector representatives, gathered to explore the challenges and opportunities in this area.

 The workshop began with a discussion of the potential benefits of SFSCs, such as improving local food systems, supporting small producers, and reducing the environmental impact of food distribution.
 Participants then examined the infrastructure needed to support SFSCs, divided into six key areas: human, social, legal, financial, digital, and physical.